AppleBreak1/Z490-Vision-D-Customac/README.md

 - USBWakeFixup.kext (Works with SSDT-USBW.
 Causes Bluetooth issue in Monterey or Higher; thus set minkernel to 19.0 and max kernel to 20.9.9)

    Note: One may wish to continue using USBWakeFixup.kext on Monterey or higer.
-If so, you may use [Bluesnooze](https://github.com/odlp/bluesnooze) as a workaround for the bluetooth issue caused by this kext.
+If so, you may use [Bluesnooze](https://github.com/odlp/bluesnooze) as a workaround for the bluetooth issue caused by this kext or set memory clock speed below 2933 MHz.

 # Drivers